Missionaries of Mary: The Second Chance Program

 The Second Chance Program (SCP) restores and prepares young offenders for their reintegration into society.

-SCP is a community-based program that caters to young offenders or Children in Conflict with the Law (CICL) aged 17 to 23 years old; who have committed an offense under the Philippine Law.
+SCP is a community-based program that caters to young offenders aged 17 to 23 years old; who have committed an offense under the Philippine law.
 The program aims to lessen recidivism by helping young offenders successful reintegrate into society.

 Besides aftercare, SCP seeks to effectively carry out initiatives that promote the welfare of children in conflict with the law (CICL), and children who are confined in various detention or rehabilitation centers.
 90% of aftercare youths did not go back to detention.